MinaPecheux/Advent-Of-Code/2019/CSharp/README.md

 For data parsing and conversion, I will often rely on the [C# Linq utility](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) that allows you to quickly write very readable and optimized data pipelines :)

+## Util extensions (``utils.cs``)

+This file contains some static classes that define extension methods and other util methods or variables for the main scripts.

 ## Day 1: The Tyranny of the Rocket Equation

 #### Answers